Overview

 The Sjögren's SIG aims to educate clinicians on the presentation & diagnosis of Sjögren's syndrome; its oral, ocular and systemic manifestations and optimal clinical management.
 The SIG updates clinicians on advances in diagnosis and treatment and promote and coordinate collaborative research into Sjögren's syndrome.
 Meetings are targeted at trainees and consultant rheumatologists, allied health professionals and rheumatology specialist nurses.

-Convenor: Dr Nurhan Sutcliffe
+Convenor: Dr Elizabeth Price

 Specialised commissioning in rheumatology SIG